RedHat-Middleware-Workshops/rhpam-rhdm-workshop-v1m3-guides/README.md

-Red Hat Process Automation Manager / Decision Manager Workshop Module 1
+Red Hat Process Automation Manager / Decision Manager Workshop Module 3
 ===
-This is `module 1` of a full-day hands-on Red Hat Process Automation Manager and Red Hat Decision Manager workshop.
+This is `module 3` of a full-day hands-on Red Hat Process Automation Manager and Red Hat Decision Manager workshop.
 It provides developers and/or business analysts an introduction to Rules- and Process Driven applications and microservices in the context of modern, cloud-native, architectures.

 Agenda
 ===
 * Use Case Overview
-* Business Object Model
+* What is Case Management
-* Decisions Authoring
+* Case Authoring Introduction
-* Decisions as a Service
+* Case Authoring Milestones and Stages
-* Testing a Decision Service
+* Integrating Cases with Decisions
-* Executing a Decision Service
+* Integrating Cases with Human Tasks

 Lab Instructions on OpenShift
 ===